Guide to Getting a Condo Mortgage: What You Need to Know

 Buying your own home has many benefits: you can gain equity, have access to potential tax savings, and on top of it all, gain a sense of security and freedom that comes from homeownership.
 Owning a single-family home also comes with responsibilities that you would occasionally need to set time aside for, such as landscaping and home repair projects.
 However, if you are looking for the benefits of homeownership in a lower-maintenance package, then buying a condo might be the right choice for you.

-Why Condo Mortgages Are Different
+Why Condo Mortgages Are Unique

 You and your real estate agent will need to research whether or not the particular properties you are interested in are eligible for a loan.
 If a property is eligible, there will most likely be a few more steps to take in order to get approved.